arun406/aktimetrix/README.md

 2. The simple name of the Process.
 3. Definition and ordering of Step instances.
 4. The event configuration.

+### Process Instance
+A _ProcessInstance_ refers to the concept of a logical _Process_ run.
+Consider a business process that should be run for each business entity (Order), such as the 'Order Delivery' Process from the preceding diagram.
+There is one 'Order Delivery' process, but each individual run of the process must be tracked separately.
+In the case of this process, there is one logical ProcessInstance per order.
+For example, there is a separate ProcessInstance for _Order No # NAEE40086925866_ run, a _Order No # NAEE40034644935_ run, and so on.

+### Step & StepInstance
+A Step is a domain object that encapsulates an independent, sequential phase of a business process.
+Therefore, every Process is composed entirely of one or more steps.
+A Step contains all of the information necessary to define and control the actual business process monitoring.
+As with a Process, a Step has an individual StepInstance that correlates with a unique ProcessInstance, as shown in the following image:

 ## Features
 Aktimetrix framework provides below high level features.